-We believe in offering delicious products that provide goodness and have a positive impact on health.
+We believe in offering products that provide great taste and goodness.

 Healthier products must be part of the solution

 The nutritious ingredients in our products already provide goodness and have a positive impact on health.
 For example, our teas are a rich source of flavonoids.
 Knorr and Kissan use vegetables as core ingredients, providing vitamins and minerals.
-And Hellmann’s mayonnaise is made with high-quality sunflower seed, rapeseed or soybean oils – all containing essential fats.
-We also work hard to minimise nutrients of concern in our products.
+And Hellmann’s mayonnaises are made with high-quality sunflower seed, rapeseed or soybean oils – all containing essential fats.

 Continuing our work on Highest Nutritional Standards

-Small improvements add up to a big health impact
+Small improvements can add up to a big health impact

-We’re pleased that our approach to reformulation has been endorsed externally over a number of years.
-We were ranked second in the 2018 Global Access to Nutrition Index (ATNI), an independent rating of the nutrition programmes of the world’s largest food and beverage manufacturers.
+We recognise that to maximise our impact, it’s important to focus on products that are consumed most frequently and in greatest volumes, and we know that taste remains a key factor.
+We’re pleased that our approach to reformulation has been endorsed externally for many years.
+We were ranked second in the most recent (2018) ATNI, an independent rating of the nutrition programmes of the world’s largest food and beverage manufacturers.

 Hindustan Unilever Limited (HUL) has also been ranked joint first in the India Access to Nutrition Spotlight Index 2020, for its approach to nutrition.
 HUL leads the way in four categories – Governance, Accessibility, Lifestyle and Nutrition Labelling.
 This is a strong endorsement of the steps taken by HUL with respect to its nutrition governance, practices and disclosures.